-The internet has become a daily necessity to most of the effective participants in which we interact and communicate among ourselves by switching data and information sensed about the environment and atmosphere.
-From this IoT they relate autonomously to the real-world events and offer us with services with or without direct human interference.
-Automation ofthe surrounding environment of a modern human being allowsincreasing his work efficiency and comfort.
+The internet has become a daily necessity for most of the effective participants in which we interact and communicate among ourselves by switching data and information sensed about the environment and atmosphere.
+From this IoT, they relate autonomously to real-world events and offer us services with or without direct human interference.
+Automation of the surrounding environment of a modern human being allows for increasing his work efficiency and comfort.
 An automation system is a precisely planned change in a physical or administrative task utilizing a new process, method, or machine that increases productivity, quality, and profit while providing methodological control and analysis.
-There has been a significant development in the area of an individual’s routine tasks and those can be automated
+There has been a significant development in the area of an individual’s routine tasks and those can be automated.

-As we enter the 21st century, the interaction between humans and computer is breaking the old barriers and entering a new realm.
-Today’s homes require sophistication control in its different gadgets which are basically electronic appliances.
-This has revolutionized the area of home automation with respectto an increased level of affordability and simplicity through the integration of home appliances with smart phone and tablet connectivity.
-Smart phones are already feature-perfect and can be made to communicate to any other devices in an ad hoc network with a connectivity options like Bluetooth and WiFi.
-In the highly technology driven world of today’s computer and cell phones have become a part of our lifestyles.
-Computers are no longer tool to manage data and neither cell phone is just communication tool.
+As we enter the 21st century, the interaction between humans and computers is breaking the old barriers and entering a new realm.
+Today’s homes require sophisticated control of their different gadgets which are basically electronic appliances.
+This has revolutionized the area of home automation with respect to an increased level of affordability and simplicity through the integration of home appliances with smartphone and tablet connectivity.
+Smartphones are already feature-perfect and can be made to communicate to any other devices in an ad hoc network with connectivity options like Bluetooth and WiFi.
+In the highly technology-driven world of today computers and cell phones have become a part of our lifestyles.
+Computers are no longer tools to manage data and neither cell phone is just a communication tool.

 The world is moving towards a more efficient, digital future.
 We’ve seen it in the rise of automation in our homes and offices, and we’ve seen it in the way we use technology to improve our lives.
 With the advent of the Internet of Things (IoT), these trends are becoming even more prominent.